 By Industry

-All layoff events in Quebec
+Layoff events in Quebec

 EA has laid off developers across all four Battlefield Studios teams, including the Montreal-based Motive studio, despite Battlefield 6 being the best-selling game of 2025.
 The exact number of affected employees at each studio remains unclear, though EA stated the changes were made to better align teams around community priorities.